Limber honeysuckle is a woody, loosely twining vine that sprawls or climbs on nearby vegetation.

 Habitat and Conservation

-Bases and ledges of bluffs, upland forests, rocky banks of streams and rivers, rarely also along fence rows and thickets.
+Occurs on bases and ledges of bluffs, upland forests, and rocky banks of streams and rivers, rarely also along fence rows and thickets.

 Human Connections